RohitMathur747/Todo-MERN-STACK/todo-react-app/README.md

 4. Save and let Jenkins scan branches; it will discover `rohit/todo-list` and use `Jenkinsfile`.

 Need help configuring credentials or a webhook?
 Tell me whether you use a hosted Jenkins (Cloud) or a self-managed instance and I can provide step-by-step instructions.

+## Guest / Visitor Panel

+Visitors can access a simple Guest Panel from the header (or via `/guest`).
+This panel provides links to `About` and `Contact` pages without requiring a login.
+Use it to display info for non-authenticated users or to allow quick contact/support requests.